chilledHamza/Hackintosh_Legion_Y530/ReadMe.md

-The purpose of this guide is to provide instructions for installing macOS Big Sur (or older versions) on the Lenovo Legion Y530 laptop (Rescuer Y7000 (2018) will work as well, chinese varient of Y530)
+The purpose of this guide is to provide instructions for installing macOS Big Sur (or older versions) on the Lenovo Legion Y530 laptop (Rescuer Y7000 (2018) will work as well, Chinese variant of Y530)

 ## Computer Specification

-#### Lenovo Legion Y530
+#### Lenovo Legion Y530-15ICH

 - Intel® Core™ i7-8750H (Coffee-Lake)
 - 16GB RAM DDR4 2667MHz